burgercrisis/DrivenByMoss-SCALES/devplans/push-parameter-sequencer-mode.md

 ### Mode Entry / Exit

 - Dedicated way to enter **Parameter Sequencer Mode** from the existing Push Note/Play selector, aligned with the **true SHIFT-banked NoteViewSelect** concept used by the Push 1 note sequencer devplan:
-  - **NoteViewSelect advanced-bank entry (e.g. advanced ROW1_5)**:
+  - **NoteViewSelect advanced-bank entry (column 2, top row)**:
-    - In `NoteViewSelectMode`, within the **advanced SHIFT bank** of the Note/Play selector, one slot (e.g. advanced-bank `ROW1_5`) becomes "Parameter Sequencer" (lane-focus view).
+    - In `NoteViewSelectMode`, within the **advanced SHIFT bank** of the Note/Play selector, **column 2 on the Sequence (top) row** is the "Parameter Sequencer" (lane-focus view), matching the advanced-bank layout in the Push 1 sequencer devplan.
     - Flow (conceptual):
       - Press `NOTE` to enter `NoteViewSelectMode`.
       - Hold `SHIFT` to view the **advanced bank** of play/sequence tools.
-      - Press the advanced-bank slot (e.g. ROW1_5) labelled "Parameter Sequencer" to activate the lane-focus Parameter Sequencer view (`Views.PARAM_SEQ` or equivalent).
+      - Press the advanced-bank column 2 / top-row slot labelled "Parameter Sequencer" to activate the lane-focus Parameter Sequencer view (`Views.PARAM_SEQ` or equivalent).
-  - Additional entry mechanisms (mode cycle, layer toggle) can be added later, but an advanced-bank NoteViewSelect entry remains the primary, discoverable entry point on Push 1.
+  - Additional entry mechanisms (mode cycle, layer toggle) can be added later, but the advanced-bank NoteViewSelect entry remains the primary, discoverable entry point on Push 1.

 ---